torjc01/docker-ojs/README.md

    $ ./build.sh
    ```

-5. Test your work running docker-compose with local dockerfiles.
+5. Test your work running `docker compose` with local dockerfiles.

 6. Commit a PR with your new build.sh and templates (ignore the versions folder).